TheMax/Matlab-/README.md

 Authors: Christoph Eike, Max Zimmermann, Johannes Lühring

-##Usage
+##Project
-Daten_&_Algorithmen_Aufgabe_1 is a program which searches a framework of TIMIT/MIT for names of person, sentence, word and phoneme.
-The included gui allows to register person names (token), sentences, words and phoneme.
-If you push 'Search' Button, program accomplish filled text entries and give back the issue in appropriate listbox.
+Daten_&_Algorithmen_Aufgabe_1 is a program which searches a database by the TIMIT/MIT for names of persons, sentences, words and phonemes.
+The included GUI allows to list the searched and found data.
+If you push the 'Search' Button, the program  detects filled text entries and returns the data in the appropriate listbox.
 ##Content
-This program includes several funktions, which are in use of the gui.
+This program includes several functions, which are used by the GUI.
 The functions are:
 * PersonSearch.m
 * SentenceSearch.m
 * WordSearch.m
 * PhonemSearch.m

-Each function has got a appropriate test file

-The test files are:
-* TestPersonSearch.m
+Test functions have been written to automatically test the actual output of the functions:

 * TestSentenceSearch.m
 * TestWordSearch.m
 * TestPhonemSearch.m

-Also the gui:
+* TestPersonSearch.m

+GUI files:

 * GUIDE_GUI.m
 * GUIDE_GUI.fig

 ##Install
 To use this program you need to get all files of the content.